-Port Description HTTP, Port 80 All requests received by the Dominion KX II via HTTP (port 80) are automatically forwarded to HTTPS for complete security.
+Port Description HTTP, Port 80 This port can be configured as needed.
+See HTTP and HTTPS Port Settings (on page 138).
+By default, all requests received by the Dominion KX II via HTTP (port 80) are automatically forwarded to HTTPS for complete security.
 The Dominion KX II responds to Port 80 for user convenience, relieving users from having to explicitly type in the URL field to access the Dominion KX II, while still preserving complete security.
-HTTPS, Port 443 This port is used for multiple purposes, including the web server for the HTML client, the download of client software (MPC/VKC) onto the client's host, and the transfer of KVM and virtual media data streams to the client.
+HTTPS, Port 443 This port can be configured as needed.
+See HTTP and HTTPS Port Settings (on page 138).
+By default, this port is used for multiple purposes, including the web server for the HTML client, the download of client software (MPC/VKC) onto the client's host, and the transfer of KVM and virtual media data streams to the client.
 Dominion KX II (Raritan KVM-over-IP) Protocol, Configurable Port 5000 This port is used to discover other Dominion devices and for communication between Raritan devices and systems, including CC-SG.
 By default, this is set to Port 5000, but you may configure it to use any TCP port not currently in use.
 For details on how to configure this setting, see Network Settings.
 SNTP (Time Server) on Configurable UDP Port 123 The Dominion KX II offers the optional capability to synchronize its internal clock to a central time server.
 This function requires the use of UDP Port 123 (the standard for SNTP), but can also be configured to use any port of your designation.
 Optional LDAP/LDAPS on Configurable Ports 389 or 636 If the Dominion KX II is configured to remotely authenticate user logons via the LDAP/LDAPS protocol, ports 389 or 636 will be used, but the system can also be configured to use any port of your designation.
 Optional RADIUS on Configurable Port 1812 If the Dominion KX II is configured to remotely authenticate user logons via the RADIUS protocol, either port 1812 will be used, but the system can also be configured to use any port of your designation.
 Optional RADIUS Accounting on Configurable Port 1813 If the Dominion KX II is configured to remotely authenticate user logons via the RADIUS protocol, and also employs RADIUS accounting for event logging, port 1813 or an additional port of your designation will be used to transfer log notifications.
 SYSLOG on Configurable UDP Port 514 If the Dominion KX II is configured to send messages to a Syslog server, then the indicated port(s) will be used for communication - uses UDP Port 514.
 SNMP Default UDP Ports Port 161 is used for inbound/outbound read/write SNMP access and port 162 is used for outbound traffic for SNMP traps.
 Optional TCP Port 21 Port 21 is used for the Dominion KX II command line interface (when you are working with Raritan Technical Support).